DD Tamil: DD National, DD Podhigai and Narrow cast

 In addition, the programmes in the national and regional services are also available in satellite mode to the viewers all over the country.

 DD Chennai is the only regional language terrestrial channel, that has sixteen hours Program from 11 p.m. to 3 p.m. link to Delhi DD National.
 In the terrestrial mode, that has eight hours Program from 3 p.m. to 11 p.m., has DD Podhigai.
 DD Chennai reaches 94 percent of the population of Tamil Nadu.
 The channel originates its programmes in Chennai.

 DD Chennai was launched on 15 August 1975 and the network features some original programming, such as dramas, comedy-series, talk shows, documentaries, and some times re-runs of popular TV shows from other Tamil television channels.
 In addition, the channel also shows dubbed programs from other Indian languages, such as Urdu, Punjabi, Tamil, and so forth.

+DD Kendra Puducherry

+An independent station for the union territory of Puducherry started broadcasting on 15 August 1992.
+The station was only available on terrestrial television and was rejected by cable operators.
+In its later years, it broadcast for eight hours a day.
+In August 2021, it was decided that Doordarshan would shut down the kendra, including its PGFs at Madurai and Coimbatore.

 Program sourcing

 Programmes for different channels of DD Chennai are sourced from: